sven-hash/address2name/README.md

 In the MR you have to add:

-- Title: name you want
+- Title: name you want (limited to 12 characters, will be replace by "..." if longer)
 - Content

 ```